naube20/Slowpoke/README.md

 Items Complete:

-Orthogonal Camera - Control the camera using W, A, S, and D.
+Orthogonal Camera - Control the camera using mouse-drag, W, A, S, and D.

 Avatar - Move one of the game-objects using directional keys.